-The Council welcomes e-petitions which are created and submitted through our website (when the on-line facility is implemented).
-E-petitions must follow the same guidelines as paper petitions.
 The petition organiser will need to provide us with their name, postal address, post code and email address.
 You will also need to decide how long you would like your petition to be open for signatures.
-Most petitions run for six months but you can choose a shorter or longer timeframe, up to a maximum of 12 months.
+Most petitions run for six months

-When you create an e-petition, it may take 10 working days before it is published online.
+When you create an e-petition, it may take 44 10 working days before it is published online.
 This is because we have to check that the content of your petition is suitable before it is made available for signature.
 However, we will make every effort to ensure that your petition is published as soon as possible.
 If we feel we cannot publish your petition for some reason, we will contact you within this time to explain why.
 You will be able to change and re-submit your petition if you wish.
-If you do not do this within 14 days, a summary of the petition and the reason why it has not been accepted will be published under the "Rejected Petitions" section of the website.
+If you do not do this within 44 10 working days, a summary of the petition and the reason why it has not been accepted will be published under the "Rejected Petitions" section of the website.

-When an e-petition has closed for signature, it will automatically be submitted to the Democratic Services Manager.
-In the same way as a paper petition you will receive an acknowledgement within 10 working days.
-If you would like to present your e-petition to a meeting of the Council please contact the Democratic Services Manager (details above) within five days of the petition closing.
-A petition acknowledgement and response will be emailed to everyone who has signed the e-petition and elected to receive this information.
+When an ePetition has closed for signature, it will automatically be submitted to the Democratic Services Manager.
+In the same way as a paper petition you will receive an acknowledgement within 14 10 working days.
+It will let you know what we plan to do with the petition and when you can expect to hear from us again.
+If you would like to present your ePetition to a meeting of the Council please contact the Democratic Services Manager (details above) within five days of the petition closing.
+A petition acknowledgement and response will be emailed to everyone who has signed the ePetition and elected to receive this information.
 The acknowledgement and response will also be published on this website.

-HOW DO I SIGN AN E-PETITION?
+HOW DO I SIGN AN ePETITION?

-You can see all the e-petitions currently available for signature (when implemented).
-When you sign an e-petition you will be asked to provide your name, address, post code and a valid email address.
+You can see all the ePetitions currently available for signature here (when implemented).
+When you sign an ePetition you will be asked to provide your name, address, post code and a valid email address.
 When you have submitted this information you will be sent an email to the email address you have provided.
 This email will include a link which you must click on in order to confirm the email address is valid.
 Once this step is complete your "signature" will be added to the petition.
 People visiting the e-petition will be able to see your name in the list of those who have signed it but your contact details will not be visible.